Hiring practices to support today’s diverse workforce

 By reviewing an actual work product — with demographic and other identifying information redacted — employers can evaluate a candidate on the quality of their work.
 A work sample or assignment can be conducted during an interview with a set a time limit so that you can compare the work samples fairly.

 By working to expand inclusive policies, mitigating implicit bias, and supporting diversity, companies can encourage innovation and support equity.
-The benefit for employers is clear: employers with more diversity in their workforces are 35 percent more likely to have better revenue and earnings growth than their industry peers.
+The benefit for employers is clear: employers with more diversity in their workforces are 35 % more likely to have better revenue and earnings growth than their industry peers.
 Organizations that value diversity contribute to feelings of respect and understanding among their employees, driving loyalty and increasing employee engagement.